3 Ways a Christian Should Observe Lent

 Lent is a time of intentional service.
 When we give of ourselves, our time, money, possessions, or talents, we reflect Christ within us.
 Author Ann Voskamp suggests, “Learning the art of living is learning the art of giving.”
 Serving others becomes the outward sign of the internal work being done through our prayer and fasting.

-So will you join me in this special season?
-Our 40-Day Praying the Promises of the Cross Challenge begins today!
-Join us in praying one Cross-centered promise from God’s word each day during the Lent and Easter season here.
+Join us in praying one Cross-centered promise from God’s Word each day during the Lent and Easter season here:

 Kira Bridges is pursuing joy by seeking the life God intended for us.
 She blogs at Joy Pursued, sharing lessons learned and resources to help women draw close to God and experience His joy.
 Living in the sunny part of Oregon with her husband, daughter, and two dogs; Kira believes living with joy is a lifelong journey and would love for you to join her.
 You can hang out with her on Facebook, and Instagram.